The “Spark” factor have you got it?

 So, what are the ingredients that create that “spark or chemistry”?

 is it possible for a relationship to flourish if the chemistry isn’t there?

 Lots of things play a part in relationships.
-Chemistry is important along with purpose, vision, growth (to name a few traits), even compatibility is highly relevant to a relationship in today’s society.
+Chemistry is important along with purpose, vision, growth (to name a few traits), even compatibility and the way we communicate is highly relevant to a relationship in today’s society.

 They are necessary components of having a successful relationship.

 My must have components of a relationship are Love, Honor and Respect.
 They are the foundation and backbone of any healthy relationship.